 The way to do this is by creating a social media plan.
 A plan that includes goals and objectives, a deep understanding of your audience, a content strategy, and more importantly, a budget.

-In part one of this series, we talked about the requirements for planning your paid social budget.
+We talked about the requirements for planning your paid social budget.
 Once those are documented and finalized, you'll need to allocate paid social as a specific line item in your budget.
 In my experience, working with large and small brands, a paid social budget usually accounts for about 10% of the overall marketing budget, which will reach nearly $120 billion by 2021.

 Here are three methods that will help you determine how to allocate your paid social budget in a smart way.